What are some landscape architecture stereotypes?

 For many communities, urban space design is gravitating toward making spaces pedestrian friendly.

-When a project is completed, for a landscape architect, the greatest satisfaction or reward is to see how the community interacts with their work.
+For a landscape architect, the greatest satisfaction or reward is to see how the community interacts with their work.
 They measure success by the level of joy it brings to people who use those spaces.

 Daniel echoes Jon’s view about revisiting and assessing one’s work as a landscape architect.